ChiaraGiacomelli/EIF2B_CRC/README.md

 Fastq files are deposited with the code (XXX) in the Gene Expression Omnibus

 The project utilisez codes developed primarily by Joseph Waldron at the Bushell lab (Cancer Research UK Scotland Institute) and available on github at the main project branch https://github.com/Bushell-lab/Ribo-seq.
-Two conda environments are used, one for total cytoplasmic RNA analysis (scripts A_ and B_), and one for the RPF analysis (scripts C_, D_, E_).
+Two conda environments are used for shell scripts, one for total cytoplasmic RNA analysis (scripts A_ and B_), and one for the RPF analysis (scripts C_, D_, E_).
 Conda environments are generated as per https://github.com/Bushell-lab/Ribo-seq description.
 Please note that the current pipeline on the Bushell-lab is slightly different than the one used for this project.